polibacorse/motorbench/README.md

 # Motorbench
-### Copyright (c) Poliba Corse

 ## What is Motorbench?
-Motorbench helps test motors using sensors such as the encoder, the flow and the pressure.
+Motorbench helps engineers test motors using sensors such as the encoder, the flow and the pressure.
 The last two sensors are expressed in function of the encoder behaviour and are displayed on an animated plot.

 ## Technical details
 Encoder is expressed in degrees, flow in kg/h and pressure in kPa.